timescale/docs.timescale.com-content/tutorials/tutorial-use-timescale-prometheus-grafana.md

 since that data will be dropped according to our automated retention policy, set up in the Data retention policies section above
 - The aggregate will be up to date with the most recent data available every time it refreshes.
-We can have it be slightly behind live data to make it less computationally intensive, by setting `timescaledb.refresh_lag` to a positive value like `10m` or `1d` depending on our requirements.
+We can also configure it to be slightly behind live data to make it less computationally intensive, by setting `timescaledb.refresh_lag` to a positive value like `10m` or `1d` depending on our requirements.
-- The aggregate data refreshes every 5 minutes, since that’s the time the interval specified in our time_bucket statement.
+- The aggregate data refreshes every 5 minutes, since that’s the time
+interval specified in our `time_bucket` statement.

-To check for successfully creation of aggregates, as well as for information about them, run:
+To check for the successful creation of aggregates, as well as for information about them, run:

 ```sql